 with $\partial S/\partial r=p_r$ being a function only of $r$ and $\partial S/\partial \vartheta=p_\vartheta$ being a function only of $\vartheta$, as can be seen in Eq. \eqref{eq:SH_S}.

 We will assume that the plasma is a static, inhomogeneous medium such that $V^t=\sqrt{-g^{tt}}, V^\alpha=0$, resulting in $\hbar\omega=p_t\sqrt{-g^{tt}}$.
-Since the metric is asymptotically flat, we introduce the observation frequency $\omega_\infty$ (which is the frequency of the photon observed by a static observer at infinity) by $\hbar\omega_\infty = p_t$.
+Since the metric is asymptotically flat, the frequency $\omega_\infty$ (the frequency of the photon observed by a static observer at infinity) satisfy $\hbar\omega_\infty = p_t$.
 From now on, we take $\hbar=1$.
-The photon impact parameter $b$ is the distance between the line of sight between the black hole and the observer and the photon trajectory, measured at infinity perpendicular to the line of sight.
+The photon impact parameter $b$ is the distance between the line of sight connecting the black hole tothe observer and the photon trajectory, measured at infinity perpendicular to the line of sight.
 The asymptotic group velocity $n_0$ is the velocity with which the overall envelope shape of the wave's amplitudes propagates through space at infinity \cite{CG_2018}.